Machine Learning vs. Deep Learning for AI

 • Salesforce continues to support Classic but focuses new feature development on Lightning Experience.

-• Businesses using Classic may miss out on the latest innovations and improvements.
+• Businesses using Classic may miss out on newer features and updates.

 Salesforce Lightning: